 “I cannot believe I’m making you guys drag me to this party,” I whined.
 The search for a parking space along the long lineup of vehicles got on my nerves.
 At this point, it was like finding a needle in a haystack.

 Why wouldn’t it?
 This was the party of the year.
 Everyone was here.
 It was the first event to kick off the semester after summer.
 From a social standpoint, it was the best and most important place to be.
 An appearance was even more essential for freshmen.
 It was critical to start their college journey on a high.

 “Well, yeah.
 I mean, this is the best party of the freaking year,” Stacy beamed, bouncing in her seat.

-“Plus, we’re juniors for crying out loud!
-We are entitled to enjoy a party before we get back on the track of nerdville," Simon added, pushing his head between our seats.
+“Plus, we’re juniors for crying out loud,” Simon added.
+His over-exaggeration was on point.
+“We deserve to enjoy a little fun before our professors haul us back on the track of Nerdville.”
+The drama king pushed his head between our seats.

 “Don’t forget the football players will be there,” Simon announced.
 He wiggled his eyebrows at me through the rearview mirror.
 “Not to mention Damion Richardson.”